-The above picture was taken at the Holiday House in Monroeville, PA, in 1959.
+The above picture was taken at the Holiday House in Monroeville, PA, in 1958.
 All of the children in the photo were from nearby Greensburg, Pennsylvania.
 To Curly-Joe's right is Terry Lennon.
 I interviewed Terry for my book "My Friend Moe...Memories of a Stoogeboomer", to share his memories of what it was like seeing a live Three Stooges performance.
-To put the picture into the perspective of time passed Terry is now the same age as Moe Howard was when this picture was taken (62).

 The above picture of the Three Stooges, with Pittsburgh television legend, Paul Shannon, was taken backstage of The Holiday House.

 Paul Shannon 's Adventure Time - A Pittsburgh television classic!